arnobt78/Transaction-Payment-AngularApp/README.md

 ## Transaction-Payment

-Fetch the Credit Card details from the server and showed the expenses, graphs, reports, push notifications, transactions and used the OTP system to keep the app more secure for the client, with encryption and biometric feature.
-You can view my project on official webpage at https://gil.gmbh/en/projects/project_06/
+xTan is a commercial mobile app that fetches the Credit Card details from the server and showed the expenses, graphs, reports, push notifications, transactions and used the OTP system to keep the app more secure for the client, with encryption and biometric feature.

+To view my project on official webpage at https://gil.gmbh/en/projects/project_06/

 ## keywords